GSA/piv-guides/_userguides/01_digital_signing.md

 ## Add a Digital Signature Using a Signature Line

-1. To add a digital signature, open your Microsoft Word document.
-Click where you want to add your signature line.
+1. To add a digital signature, open your Microsoft Word document and click where you'd like to add your signature line.
 2. From the Word ribbon, select the **Insert** tab and then click **Signature Line** in the **Text** group.<br/>
 ![Insert Signature Line]({{site.baseurl}}/img/word-signature-1.png)